awsdocs/aws-cloudformation-user-guide/doc_source/aws-properties-batch-computeenvironment-computeresources.md

 *Update requires*: [Some interruptions](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-some-interrupt)

 `Tags`  <a name="cfn-batch-computeenvironment-computeresources-tags"></a>
 Key\-value pair tags to be applied to EC2 resources that are launched in the compute environment\.
 For AWS Batch, these take the form of `"String1": "String2"`, where `String1` is the tag key and `String2` is the tag value\-for example, `{ "Name": "Batch Instance - C4OnDemand" }`\.
-This is helpful for recognizing your AWS Batch instances in the Amazon EC2 console\.
+This is helpful for recognizing your Batch instances in the Amazon EC2 console\.
 These tags aren't seen when using the AWS Batch `ListTagsForResource` API operation\.
 When updating a compute environment, changing this setting requires an infrastructure update of the compute environment\.
 For more information, see [Updating compute environments](https://docs.aws.amazon.com/batch/latest/userguide/updating-compute-environments.html) in the * AWS Batch User Guide*\.
 This parameter isn't applicable to jobs that are running on Fargate resources\.
 Don't specify it\.
 *Required*: No